LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
-To be honest, a lot of imagination is required for this rudimentary set of scenarios, even though they are playable and winnable.
+To be honest, a lot of imagination is required for this rudimentary example game, but it has its own style and is playable and winnable.
 Contributions are welcome.